ericjang/graphjs/README.md

 	- Source code is written in CoffeeScript, which is syntactically similar to Python.
 	- Read <a href='http://networkx.lanl.gov'>NetworkX documentation</a> to understand GraphJS's desired architecture.
 	- Implement a feature or two and submit a pull request.
-3. You can buy me a coffee!
+3. You can buy me a donut!
 Here is a bitcoin donation link:
 <script src="http://coinwidget.com/widget/coin.js"></script>
 <script>
 CoinWidgetCom.go({